tracim/tracim/README.md

     ./setup_default_backend.sh

-This script use command with sudo, make sure you have installed and configured sudo.
+This script use command with sudo, make sure you have installed and configured sudo (you can run script in root if you add root in parameter of this script).
 For each conf file missing, this script will generated them from default conf.
 If sqlite default database is missing, script will generate it.
 This script is also able to serve for update.
 If you want to update a script